cloudogu/gitops-build-lib/README.md

 ## Usage

-TODO describe how to use, conventions and folder in and output
+TODO describe how to use, conventions and folder input and output

 * Stages
 * Plain